Botox for Migraines

 - At the base of your skull in the back of your head

-Recovery, Results and Follow-up
+Recovery, Results, and Follow-up

 Your safety and comfort are of paramount concern during a Botox treatment for migraines.
-Once the injections are complete, you should feel no different and can return to normal activity immediately as long as you avoid strenuous activity for a couple days.
+Once the injections are complete, you should feel no different and can return to normal activity immediately as long as you avoid strenuous activity for a couple of days.
 You must avoid rubbing the injection spots, however, since that’s how most side effects occur.

 After your first treatment, you may not notice any change in your migraine pain until after two to three weeks.
 After that, you should notice a dramatic decrease in the number and intensity of your migraine headaches.
 You have to repeat this procedure every 12 weeks for best results and to maintain your new pain-free life.